trycourier/courier-flutter/README.md

 1. Open Android project
 2. Add support for Jitpack to `android/build.gradle`
     - This is needed because the Courier Android SDK is hosted using Jitpack
-    - Maven support will be coming later
+    - Maven Central support will be coming later

 ```gradle
 allprojects {